 NORI.
-NORI our wholly-owned subsidiary, holds exploration rights to four blocks (NORI Area A, B, C, and D, the "NORI Contract Area") covering 74,830 km in the CCZ that were granted by the ISA in July 2011.
+NORI our wholly-owned subsidiary, holds exploration rights to four blocks (NORI Area A, B, C, and D, the "NORI Contract Area") covering 74,830 km2 in the CCZ that were granted by the ISA in July 2011.
 NORI is sponsored by Nauru pursuant to a certificate of sponsorship signed by the Government of Nauru on April 11, 2011.
 The D block of the NORI area ("NORI Area D") is the seafloor parcel where we have performed the most resource definition and environmental work to date.
 NORI commissioned AMC Consulting Ltd, a leading mining consulting firm (AMC), to undertake a preliminary economic assessment ("PEA") of the mineral resource contained in NORI Area D and to compile a technical report compliant with Canadian National Instrument (NI 43-101), which was completed in March 2021.
 AMC subsequently compiled the NORI Technical Report Summary, dated March 2021, which included an initial assessment and an economic analysis of NORI Area D prepared in accordance with the SEC's Modernization of Property Disclosures for Mining Registrants set forth in subpart 1300 of Regulation S-K (the "SEC Mining Rules").
 The NORI Technical Report Summary is filed as Exhibit 96.1 to this Annual Report on Form 10-K.

 TOML.
-TOML our wholly-owned subsidiary which we acquired in March 2020, holds exploration rights to an area covering 74,713 km in the CCZ that were granted by the ISA in January 2012 (the "TOML Contract Area").
+TOML our wholly-owned subsidiary which we acquired in March 2020, holds exploration rights to an area covering 74,713 km2 in the CCZ that were granted by the ISA in January 2012 (the "TOML Contract Area").
 On March 8, 2008, Tonga and TOML entered into a sponsorship agreement formalizing certain obligations of the parties in relation to TOML's exploration application to the ISA (subsequently granted) for the TOML Contract Area.
 The sponsorship agreement was updated on September 23, 2021.
 TOML commissioned a Technical Report Summary by AMC, dated March 2021, which is filed as Exhibit 96.2 to this Annual Report on Form 10-K.

 Marawa.
-DGE, our wholly-owned subsidiary, entered into agreements with Marawa and Kiribati which provide DGE with exclusive exploration rights to an area covering 74,990 km in the CCZ (the "Marawa Contract Area").
+DGE, our wholly-owned subsidiary, entered into agreements with Marawa and Kiribati which provide DGE with exclusive exploration rights to an area covering 74,990 km2 in the CCZ (the "Marawa Contract Area").
 The exploration contract between Marawa and the ISA (the "Marawa Exploration Contract") was signed on January 19, 2015.
 To date, very limited offshore marine resource definition activities in the Marawa Contract Area have occurred and we expect to commit future resources as contractually agreed with Marawa to evaluate the future commercial viability of any project in such area.
-We have not completed adequate exploration to establish the economic viability of any project in the Marawa Contract Area and such work may take several years until such assessment can be made.
+We have not completed adequate exploration to establish the economic viability of any project in the Marawa Contract Area.
+Further work will need to be conducted in order to assess the viability of any potential project in the Marawa Contract Area and such work may take several years until such assessment can be made.
 Marawa has delayed certain of its efforts in the Marawa Contract Area while it determines how it will move forward with additional assessment work.